Vulnerable Republicans face lose-lose situation with Speaker race

 Other Republicans are skeptical of whether this will have an impact on the election come next November, pointing to voters’ priorities.

-“At the end of the day, they’re [voters] going to go ‘OK, I get that, but how does it directly apply to me and my family right now.’
+“At the end of the day, [voters are] going to go, ‘OK, I get that, but how does it directly apply to me and my family right now?’
 That’s how voters are going to look at this,” said one national Republican strategist.

 The same strategist also pointed to efforts of Republicans in the past to tie Democrats to former Speaker Nancy Pelosi (D-Calif.).

-“Nancy Pelosi was a pretty effective boogeyman, if you will, for Republicans to use in fundraising, etc,” the same strategist said.
+“Nancy Pelosi was a pretty effective boogeyman, if you will, for Republicans to use in fundraising, et cetera,” the same strategist said.
 “But did she actually move the needle in some of these races?”

 “When I worked on the RNC’s Fire Pelosi campaign, it worked because it was a midterm,” Heye said.
 “In a presidential year, presumably with Trump on the ticket, that will block out issues like the Speaker’s race.
 Perhaps you could argue that it might in districts that won’t be competitive on the presidential level, but Trump dominates the political conversation everywhere.”